 *Prerequisite coursework means additional cost.
 The American Association of Colleges of Nursing (AACN) has financial aid resources here.

 Does the type of degree matter for my future salary?

-Median salary for all RNs is $73,300.
+According to the Bureau of Labor Statistics, the median salary for nurses in 2020 was $75,330.
 A Medscape survey of average nurse annual salaries showed BSN-prepared RNs earn $5,000 more than ADN-prepared RNs.
 It did not record data for entry-into-practice MS/MSN.

 What do I need before I apply?